In the Mediterranean, a nurse with Maine ties works the front lines of a crisis

 Those who have worked with him say otherwise.

-Physician Craig Spencer, director of global health for emergency medicine for Doctors Without Borders, twice served with Harrison aboard the Ocean Viking’s predecessor, the Aquarius, in 2017 and 2018.
+Physician Craig Spencer, director of global health for emergency medicine at Columbia University Medical Center and a board member and volunteer for Doctors Without Borders, twice served with Harrison aboard the Ocean Viking’s predecessor, the Aquarius, in 2017 and 2018.
 “It’s not just the length and breadth of his experience – he’s been a nurse longer than I’ve been alive – but also the way he approaches things,” he said.
 “He’s always calm.
 His default is, ‘Let’s think about this and how it works and what will be the best way to do this.’
 And he’s just a really empathetic human being who always treats people as equals, these most vulnerable people in the world.”

 Tom Judge, executive director of LifeFlight, Maine’s air ambulance service, has known Harrison since his days with Boston MedFlight in the 1990s and early 2000s.
 He says he was one of three people who built the Massachusetts nonprofit into one of the premier air ambulance services in the world, and did it while also earning a master’s degree in public health at Boston University and publishing research to improve clinical interventions.

-Note: This story was updated at 2:11 p.m.
-Monday to correct Craig Spencer’s title.